-E-hailing: This enable a user to request a ride from their exact location.
+E-hailing: This enables a user to request a ride from their exact location.
 Generally, a car or any other service is booked through an app to take a ride from one location to another.

 Car Rental: Car rental services are generally offered by agencies, who rent a car or any other automobile for a short period of time.
-The time span ranges somewhere between few hours to a few weeks.
+The time span ranges somewhere between a few hours to a few weeks.

 Car Sharing: Car sharing is a model of car rental where individuals rent their car for a short time span, typically for a few hours.

 Station-Based Mobility: Also known as carpool service, this allows an individual or a driver to share a car journey to use up the full seating capacity of the car when heading to the same location.

 Advances in IT infrastructure, growing adoption of car-sharing modesl by the millennials, escalating traffic, rising fuel prices, and high cost of a new automobile are some of the prominent reasons that are driving the on-demand transportation economy.

 Technology is the core element of the on-demand economy.
 Solutions that deliver to the users on-demand are rendered in the form of a software application (especially mobile app that supports mobility).
 When developing a mobile app for transportation on-demand, make sure that you analyze and implement the following modules for sure.

 - Accurately locate the customer: For an on-demand transaction to initiate, locating the customer is first and foremost step.
 Possibly, the customer is available with a complete address of his location or has a mobile with no known point of reference.
 In either of the situations, it is important that the exact location is added to the app.

 - Matching demand with available supply: Once the customer is located, the next step is to match their demand with the availability of supply (which in this case would be any transport).